-- 6-5.1 An automatic closing device shall be installed on every rolling steel door. - 6-5.2 Rolling steel doors shall be made automatic closing by the incorporation of an integral escapement system consisting of either a spring-releasing device or an auxiliary push-down spring that, when activated by release of a fusible link or detector, will cause the door to close. - 6-5.3 The automatic closing mechanism shall be enclosed in a metal housing to protect the mechanism from debris and ensure proper operation in the event of fire. - 6-5.4 A governor, when employed on a door, shall be an integral mechanism working in coordination with the closing device and shall control the closing speed of the door.
+- 6-5.1 An automatic closing device shall be installed on every rolling steel door. - 6-5.2 Rolling steel doors shall be made automatic closing by the incorporation of an integral escapement system consisting of either a spring-releasing device or an auxiliary pushdown spring that, when activated by release of a fusible link or detector, will cause the door to close. - 6-5.3 The automatic closing mechanism shall be enclosed in a metal housing to protect the mechanism from debris and ensure proper operation in the event of fire. - 6-5.4 A governor, when employed on a door, shall be an integral mechanism working in coordination with the closing device and shall control the closing speed of the door. - 6-5.5 Rolling steel fire doors shall have an average closing speed of not less than 6 in. per second nor more than 24 in. per second.